FG-s-Modlists/FGs-Modlists-Site/content/dnddc/mcm.md

 {{< tip "warning" >}}
 **WARNING!**

 **Before doing anything with the MCM, wait for all the messages in the top left to finish appearing.
 Then, save your game and load the save you just created.
-Once that save has loaded, you must once again wait for all messages in the top left to disappear.
+Once that save has loaded, you must once again wait for all messages in the top left to disappear (usually indicated by the "SexLab Ready!" message).
 When you do this, you will receive a popup about SLSF and its Papyrus storage.
 This is normal and will be fixed by following the below steps.**

+**Additionally, you should do the steps here in the order they are presented.**
 {{< /tip >}}

 For Dungeons & Deviousness to work properly, the MCM and Skyrim in-game settings should be set as follows.